Two Big Announcements!

 EDIT: Judi commented that you shouldn’t water-bath any food with meat in it, so if you’re making this recipe without the meat, you should be fine.
 Otherwise, stick to pressure canning or freezing the sauce.

-- 2 lb Ground Meat (Beef, Italian Sausage, Turkey, Bison, whatever you want; a mix of 1lb ground beef and 1lb Italian sausage is great)
+- 2 lb Ground Meat Beef, Italian Sausage, Turkey, Bison, etc.

-- 1 (28 oz) can Diced Tomatoes, drained, juice reserved
+- 2 (14 oz) can Diced Tomatoes drained, juice reserved

 - 1 (6 oz) can Tomato Paste